rapid7/le_ruby/README.md

 The next step is to configure the default rails logger to use the logentries logger.

-Pending which rails logger you wish to use, in your `config/environment.rb` file, add either of the following:
+In your `config/environment.rb` file, add either of the following:

-- `ActionController::Base.logger = Le.new('userkey', 'Heroku/Heroku.log')`
-- `ActiveRecord::Base.logger = Le.new('userkey', 'Heroku/Heroku.log')`
-- `Rails.logger = Le.new('userkey', 'Heroku/Heroku.log')`
+- `Rails.logger = Le.new('LOGENTRIES_ACCOUNT_KEY', 'LOGENTRIES_LOCATION')`

-This will set the appropriate rails logger to use the logentries logger.
+This will set the rails logger to use the Logentries logger.

 The first of the 2 arguments above is your account-key which you obtained earlier from the Logentries UI.

-The second is the name of the host you set up followed by the name of the log file in the format  `hostname/logname`
+The second is the file location which is the name of the host you set up followed by the name of the log file in the format  `hostname/logname`

 If you used the default settings by running `ruby getKey.rb --register`, then